 Note If you are managing the switch through a network connection and the switch IP address is changed, either by a DHCP server or manually, your access to the switch will be lost.
 You must enter the new IP address the switch is using into your browser to use the web-based interface.
-If you are managing the switch through a console port connection, the link is retained.

-To configure the switch through an IP network:
+To configure the smart switch:

 - STEP 1 Power on the computer and the switch. - STEP 2 Set the IP configuration on your computer. - a.
-If the switch is using the factory default IP address of 192.168.1.254, you must chose an IP address for the computer in the range of 192.168.1.1-192.168.1.253 that is not already in use. - b.
-If the IP addresses is assigned by a DHCP server, make sure the DHCP server is running and can be reached from the switch and the computer.
+If the switch is using the factory default IP address of 192.168.1.254, you must chose an IP address for the computer in the range of 192.168.1.1-192.168.1.253 that is not already in use. - If the IP addresses is assigned by a DHCP server, make sure the DHCP server is running and can be reached from the switch and the computer.
 It might be necessary to disconnect and reconnect the devices for them to discover their new IP addresses from the DHCP server.